Whoaa512/starred/README.md

 - [go-micro/go-micro](https://github.com/go-micro/go-micro) - A Go microservices framework
 - [tigrisdata/tigris](https://github.com/tigrisdata/tigris) - Tigris is an open source developer data platform that offers a suite of databases and data services with a code-first approach, empowering you to build responsive applications without the hassle of in
 - [saurabh0719/jett](https://github.com/saurabh0719/jett) - Jett is a lightweight micro-framework for building Go HTTP services.
 Built on top of HttpRouter, enables subrouting and flexible addition of middleware at any level  :rocket:
-- [milvus-io/milvus](https://github.com/milvus-io/milvus) - A cloud-native vector database with high-performance and high scalability.
+- [milvus-io/milvus](https://github.com/milvus-io/milvus) - A cloud-native vector database, storage for next generation AI applications
 - [jetpack-io/devbox](https://github.com/jetpack-io/devbox) - Instant, easy, and predictable development environments
 - [loopholelabs/frpc-go](https://github.com/loopholelabs/frpc-go) - fRPC-go is a lightweight, fast, and secure RPC framework implemented for Go that uses Frisbee under the hood
 - [coroot/coroot](https://github.com/coroot/coroot) - A zero-instrumentation observability tool for microservice architectures.